-At the end of the aptly named Overseas Highway, you’ll find Key West, an island city that’s famous for its diving, snorkeling, and kayaking in and on its pristine tropical waters.
-If you love watersports by day and parties by night, boy, are you in for a treat.
+At the end of the aptly named Overseas Highway, you’ll find Key West, an island city famous for its diving, snorkeling, and kayaking in and on its pristine tropical waters.
+If you love watersports by day and parties by night, boy, are you in for a treat?

 Key West has an abundance of coral reefs that pull in scuba divers and snorkelers from all over the world.
-Dolphin watching is also popular, and the conch-style architecture is charming to take in when you’ve hung up your flippers for the day.
+Dolphin watching is also popular, and the conch-style architecture is charming when you’ve hung up your flippers for the day.

 See Related: Best Resorts in Key West, Florida